Simulation model of the M/M/1 queuing system

 The M/M/1 queuing system in terms of queuing theory

-The service time value of the server is exponentially distributed.
+Service time is exponentially distributed.

 The